ashwanikumar04/udacity-mlnd-capstone/final_report.md

 ## Training set grouped by classes
 ![CNN](images/class.png)

-## Preprocessing Data
+## Pre-processing Data
 We will normalize the data so that all the pixels have 0-1 value.
 Also, we will add class 1 items 10 times to augment class 1 training data.
 As our label are 0, 1, 2, 3, 4, 5, 6, we will one-hot encode them.
-The complete code is availabe [here](helpers.py).
+The complete code is available [here](helpers.py).
 ```

 def one_hot_encode(x):